OpenInterpreter/01/OS/README.md

 1. Modify the bootloader to just show white circle on black
 2. Auto start the start script, `start.sh`
-3. Put detectors everywhere, which will put [LMC Messages](https://docs.openinterpreter.com/protocols/lmc-messages) from the computer into `/01/core/queue`
+3. Put detectors everywhere, which will put [LMC Messages](https://docs.openinterpreter.com/protocols/lmc-messages) from the computer into `/01/core/queue`.
+Michael suggested we simply watch and filter the `dmesg` stream (I think that's what it's called?), so I suppose we could have a script like `/01/core/kernel_watcher.py` that puts things into the queue?
+Honestly knowing we could get it all from one place like that— maybe this should be simpler.
+Is the queue necessary?
+How about we just expect the computer to send computer messages to the websocket at `/`?
+Then yeah, maybe we do have redis there, then instead of looking at that folder, we check the redis queue...
 4. (open question: should we do this? do we want the first 01 to be ready for GUI control?)
 Make the display that's shown to the user (and filled with the `app`) the _secondary_ display.
 The primary display will be a normal Ubuntu desktop, invisible to the user.
 Why?
 So the interpreter can control the primary display "under the hood".